arnav-sahoo/ECG-Signal-Processing-MATLAB/README.md

-# ECG Signal Processing and HRV Analysis using MATLAB
+# Biomedical ECG Signal Processing, HRV Analysis and Signal Quality Assessment using MATLAB

 ## Overview

-This project presents a MATLAB-based ECG signal processing and heart rate variability (HRV) analysis workflow using an open-source ECG record from the MIT-BIH Arrhythmia Database.
-The objective was to preprocess a raw ECG signal, remove common sources of noise and interference, detect physiologically relevant R-peaks, and extract time-domain HRV metrics such as SDNN and RMSSD.
+This project presents a MATLAB-based biomedical ECG signal processing and heart rate variability (HRV) analysis workflow using an open-source ECG record from the MIT-BIH Arrhythmia Database.
+The objective was to preprocess a raw ECG signal, remove common sources of physiological and electrical noise, detect physiologically relevant R-peaks, extract clinically meaningful time-domain HRV metrics, and evaluate the reliability of the extracted signal before interpretation.

+The project follows a complete three-phase biomedical signal processing pipeline:

+- **Phase 1:** ECG signal import, visualization, preprocessing, and filtering
+- **Phase 2:** R-peak detection, RR interval extraction, heart rate estimation, and HRV analysis
+- **Phase 3:** Engineering-oriented ECG Quality Assessment using heuristic signal validation metrics

+Unlike a conventional HRV analysis workflow that reports physiological metrics directly, this project introduces an additional ECG Quality Assessment stage that evaluates signal reliability using RR interval plausibility, beat-to-beat stability, physiological heart-rate validation, and peak detection consistency before interpreting downstream HRV measurements.

 The project combines:

 - ECG signal preprocessing
-- frequency-domain inspection
+- Frequency-domain inspection
+- Digital filter design and validation
 - R-peak detection
 - RR interval extraction
-- heart rate estimation
+- Heart rate estimation
-- time-domain HRV analysis
+- Time-domain HRV analysis (SDNN and RMSSD)
+- ECG quality assessment
+- Signal reliability scoring using engineering heuristics

+The overall workflow demonstrates how signal preprocessing, feature extraction, physiological validation, and engineering-based quality assessment can be integrated into a single biomedical signal processing pipeline using MATLAB.

 ## Objective
 The main goals of this project were to:

-- import and visualize a raw ECG record in MATLAB
+- import and visualize a raw ECG record in MATLAB from the MIT-BIH Arrhythmia Database
 - preprocess the ECG signal using filtering techniques
 - remove baseline wander, high-frequency noise, and power-line interference
+- design an ECG preprocessing pipeline to suppress common physiological and electrical noise
 - preserve ECG morphology while improving signal quality
 - detect R-peaks automatically
 - compute RR intervals and heart rate
 - perform time-domain HRV analysis using SDNN and RMSSD
+- Assess ECG signal reliability using an engineering-based ECG Quality Assessment framework before interpreting HRV metrics